Opentrons/opentrons/api/README.rst

 This document is about the structure and purpose of the source code.
 For information on how to use the Opentrons library or the robot in general, please refer to our  `Full API Documentation`_ for detailed instructions.

-The Opentrons library allow two purposes:
+The Opentrons library has two purposes:

 1. **Control an Opentrons OT-2 robot.**  The API server uses the Opentrons library when controlling a robot.
 We boot up a server for the robot’s HTTP endpoints, and a server for its WebSockets-based RPC system for control during protocols.
 We are configured by files in the robot’s filesystem in ``/data``.